 In collaboration with the director, provides the design of the production including costume, props, fabrics, textures, and production design details (mise en scene) when on location.
 Must design and build sets in consultation with Director and DP and other key creatives.
-Is in charge of all procuring, building, or sourcing all props and scenic elements during the shoot and is responsible for the integrity and security of those assets.
+Oversees all procuring, building, or sourcing all props and scenic elements during the shoot and is responsible for the integrity and security of those assets.